Difficulty

 - If a particular light or appliance trips the breaker, reset the circuit once again and retry the isolated fixture before any others to help determine if it is the cause.

 If you are unable to pinpoint the culprit, it could be a problem with the circuit breaker itself.
+You’ll need to learn how to change a circuit breaker or hire a professional to install a new one.

 Test the Circuit Breaker

-Safety Tip: Testing and replacing a circuit breaker is a simple process, but you should work carefully and use extreme caution, even if you have experience working with electricity.
+Safety Tip: Testing and installing a circuit breaker is a simple process, but you should work carefully and use extreme caution, even if you have experience working with electricity.
 Always assume that wires are live.
 Never work in a circuit panel that is live.
 Always turn off the main circuit that feeds the panel box.
 If you are not already familiar with working in a circuit panel, call a licensed electrician.

 - Turn off the main circuit breaker that controls the entire panel.